INSTRUCTION TO AUTHORS

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.

 Language (usage and editing services)

 Submission to this journal proceeds totally online.
 Use the following guidelines to prepare your article.
-Via the homepage of this journal (http://www.journals.elsevier.com/hayati-journal-of-biosciences/) you will be guided stepwise through the creation and uploading of the various files.
-The system automatically converts source files to a single Adobe Acrobat PDF version of the article, which is used in the peer-review process.
-Please note that even though manuscript source files are converted to PDF at submission for the review process, these source files are needed for further processing after acceptance.
-All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail and via the author's homepage, removing the need for a hard-copy paper trail.
-If you are unable to provide an electronic version, please contact the editorial office prior to submission, e-mail: email@example.com; telephone: +62-251-8421258; or fax: +62-251-8421258.
+Via the homepage of this journal https://journal.ipb.ac.id/index.php/hayati/about/submissions you will be guided stepwise through the creation and uploading of the MS word files.
+These source files are needed for further processing after acceptance.
+All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail and via the author's homepage.
+If you are unable to provide an electronic version, please contact the editorial office prior to submission, e-mail: firstname.lastname@example.org; telephone: +62-251-8421258; or fax: +62-251-8421258.